 - In H-M Brown's Shell, using some type of filtration method like a peep hole or a television to see the Eldritch Abomination, will still lead you to madness.

-- The Slender Man's presence causes Alien Geometries, an Incurable Cough of Death, Laser-Guided Amnesia, insanity, paranoia and death of the suicidal variety, assuming He (or one of his proxies) doesn't kill you himself.
+- The Slender Man Mythos: The Slender Man's presence causes Alien Geometries, an Incurable Cough of Death, Laser-Guided Amnesia, insanity, paranoia and death of the suicidal variety, assuming He (or one of his proxies) doesn't kill you himself.

 - In Star Harbor Nights, a close-up look at the insanity causing molecule in Rhyme's blood at just the right angle causes viewers to scream until they pass out.

-- In the Whateley Universe, sonic weapons are common, but ones which cause serious injury (as opposed to disorientation or nausea) are illegal in most places because they aren't directional and cause too much collateral damage.
+- Sonic weapons are common, but ones which cause serious injury (as opposed to disorientation or nausea) are illegal in most places because they aren't directional and cause too much collateral damage.

 - Jericho's wardrobe.
 In order to distract people from his teammates' inhuman appearances, he deliberately wears clothing so garish, mis-matched, and ugly that it can cause those who see him to be nauseated.
 He's even weaponized the effect: his 'undershirt of doom' once stopped two armed mercenaries in their tracks.